Club Football Estrela Amadora SAD, often simply called Estrela da Amadora, is a football club from Amadora on the north-west borders of

 Clube

-decided to continue but initially at junior level concentrating on youth,
+decided to continue, but initially at a junior level, concentrating on youth,

 through the Escola de Futebol Tricolor (Tricolor Football School) based at Estádio